I've never had a problem with getting a tattoo, but I wanted my first one to be something that had significant meaning

 The Botched Rainbow Bridge Print

 As promised, I finally received my sweet Ginger's paw print image from the vet.
 It arrived one rainy morning in a slightly wrinkled and dampened manila envelope.
 I slowly opened the envelope and pulled out the crinkled and bent-up enclosed print (shown above).
 It was a simple print of the Rainbow Bridge poem, with my Ginger's paw print at the bottom.
 My heart sank when I saw how pale and imperfect it was—not at all what I had expected—and certainly not legible enough to make a good tattoo.

 Over the next several weeks after losing my precious Ginger, I thought often about the botched paw print, although I could barely stand to look at it.
 I had just about decided to give up the tattoo idea and instead memorialize my sweet fur baby by buying a memorial necklace urn to put her fur clippings in—something I could wear and still always have a part of her with me.

 But one night as I was perusing tattoos on Pinterest, I came across a beautiful tattoo of a dog paw print with angel wings and a halo.
 The paw print even looked like a dog's face if you looked at it a certain way.
-I was so struck with the design that I couldn't get it out of my mind.
+I was so struck by the design that I couldn't get it out of my mind.
 Still, I wanted something different—not like anyone else had.
 Ironically, my husband had already made plans with a local tattoo artist to do my tattoo, and he informed me that evening that I needed to send the guy some ideas of what I wanted.

 Knowing my own dog's paw print wouldn't work, I sent him the design I had seen on Pinterest, along with a few others, and asked him to create something similar for me.
 My appointment was scheduled for the next evening and I was overcome with emotion and anticipation of getting my first tattoo!